The H\"ormander condition for delayed stochastic differential equations: Introduction

 We also fix $m,d>0$ two integers and consider the random variable $X_T \in \R^d$ where $\left( X_t \right)_{0 \leq t \leq T}$ is the solution to a delayed SDE:

 The process $(W^k)_{1\leq k\leq m}$ is an $m$-dimensional Brownian motion.
 The vector fields are of the form

-and depend smoothly on delayed values of the path $X$.
+and depend smoothly on delayed values of the path $X$. $N=1$ recovers the usual Markovian setting of diffusions.
 By convention, the additional index $k=0$ will refer to time and $W_t^0=t$.
-Notice that the Stratonovich stochastic integration $\circ dW^k_\cdot$ is ill-defined as the integrand has no reason to be a semi-martingale.
+Notice that the Stratonovich stochastic integration $\circ dW^k_\cdot$ is a priori ill-defined as the integrand has no reason to be a semi-martingale.
+Recall that by definition, Stratononich integration is usual given in the setting of two continuous semi-martingales $(X,Y)$ by:

+where $X_t dY_t$ is defined by Itô integration and $\langle X, Y \rangle_t$ is the covariation bracket which may not exist outside of the framework of semi-martingales.

 At this point, we leave to later the discussion regarding which theory of stochastic integration is invoked.
-Also $N=1$ recovers the usual Markovian setting.
+Here is a simple example showing that delays take us out of the usual framework: in the natural filtration $\Fc_t := \sigma\left( W_s ; s \leq t \right)$, $X_t = W_{t-h_1}$ itself cannot be a semi-martingale.
+Indeed, assume the semi-martingale decomposition $X_t = M_t + A_t$ such that $M$ is a local martingale and $A$ adapted with locally finite total variation.
+Upon localizing thanks to stopping times, we can assume that $M$ is a bounded martingale and that $A$ has bounded total variation.
+Now because of the delays, and Brownian motion having almost surely infinite total variation, necessarily $X$ has infinite mean variation